 When you book flights to Columbus, expect the typical Midwest seasonal pattern.
-The climate here is strongly affected by Lake Eerie, and gets great heat waves in the summer, temperatures normally hanging in the deep 80s.
+The climate here is strongly affected by Lake Eerie, and gets great heat waves in the summers.
 Winters are much milder than other northern cities, so while you should pack warm clothing, there’s no need to worry about harsh or dangerous snow storms.
-Most spring and fall are characterized by temperatures in the 60s and sunny days, with an occasional shower.
+Spring and fall months are mild and sunny, with occasional rain showers.

 Best Time to Fly to Columbus

 If you’re looking to really enjoy the city on foot, then book flights to Columbus in the summer, when the temperatures are mild, and rain showers are infrequent.
 Pack light clothing and sunglasses and hit the road.

 The best time to plan flights to Columbus is undoubtedly during the summer, because the weather creates perfect conditions for exploring the city, and no one can resist a sunny day.